jsenv/importmap-node-module/readme.md

 _extensionlessAutomapping_ is a boolean.
 When enabled mappings are generated for import(s) without extension found in your js files.

 _extensionlessAutomapping_ is optional.
-It must be used with _entryPointsToCheck_ and _magicExtensions_.
+It must be used with _entryPointsToCheck_.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"